urbit/urbit/pkg/hs/urbit-uruk/skew.md

 How do you handle all of a user's data as one value?

-In the current Urbit system, Vere maps a 2 gigabyte memory image directly to disk, which is fast but limits the size of the image.
+In the current Urbit system, Vere maps a 2 gigabyte memory image directly to disk, which has fast writes to disk, but limits the size of the image.
+These images are also not portable between interpreters.
 The alternative Jaque interpreter serializes the entire system state on each save, but this is slow and costly.
 Neither of these solutions scale.